Pesonet1/gis_docker/README.md

 # GIS Docker

-Main purpose for this repository is to act as a playground for testing different GIS related web technologies.
+Purpose for this repository is to act as a playground for testing different GIS related web technologies.
+Therefore, it cannot be considered as fully working application that can be deployed automatically.
+However, this repository contains some usefull examples that can be taken into other projecs.

-This repository contains containerized (Docker) parts of a GIS application that constructs a simple GIS application.
+This repository contains containerized (Docker) parts of a GIS application e.g. different map layer protocols, routing, geocoding.
+Following can be considered as vital part of any GIS application.
+Additionally, this repository contains some utility containers (osm2pgrouting & digiroad2pgrouting) that are used for importing network data (osm & digiroad) into database for pgrouting.

-Additionally, pgrouting containers (osm2pgrouting & digiroad2pgrouting) are included for running osm2pgrouting tool for importing network data (osm & digiroad) into database for pgrouting.
+Individually run applications

-Running main containers (client & server currently disabled and need to be run manually)
+- Client 8082

-- Client 8082 (not dockerized)
+- Server 8085

-- Server 8085 (not dockerized)
+Docker containers

 - Database 5435:5432
 - Geoserver 8080:8080
 - Mapproxy 8083:8083